dxsigm/IGME-201-2225/syllabus.md

 - Office hours: Wed 7-9pm on https://rit.zoom.us/j/98466640253 and anytime via Slack and myCourses "Help Dropbox" in Assignments
 - Class meeting Jan 17 - May 1:
     - MWF 11AM - 11:50AM ET at https://rit.zoom.us/j/92311926525
-    - Final Project Presentations: TBD
+    - Final Project Presentations: Wednesday May 10, 8AM at https://rit.zoom.us/j/99556743989
     - All lectures will be recorded and available via links which will be posted in the "Announcement" channel on Slack and myCourses

 ## Course Goals and Objectives